 GT-4: General items which will be inspected are as follows: (also see rules per class)

-Motor: Ensure current legal, no mismatch of end bells, rotors, stators, etc. Motors are not to read 5 degrees below ambient room temperature.
+Motor: Ensure current legal, no mismatch of end bells, rotors, stators, etc. Motors are not to read 5 degrees below ambient room temperature as measured at the tech table.
+No artificial heating or cooling will be permitted, if a racer is observed to be doing so it will result in a DQ for the event.

 ESC: Receiver packs may not be used in conjunction with boosters or ESCs that have internal boosters.
+If a receiver pack is necessary the red wire must be removed from the ESC receiver connection on all setups that require a receiver pack.
 Since all of our 1S classes are SPEC, the only version of the MAMBA speed control that will be allowed is the 1S version, the ESC must not be opened or removed from its case and have software version 1.26 installed, Any ESC that appears to have been tampered with or is found to have the incorrect software installed will be disqualified, this includes if found in a post tech.

 Weight: Cars must meet minimum weight requirement per class.